patel-pragnesh/white-rabbit-ios/Pods/SlideMenuControllerSwift/README.md

 ```

 ## Requirements
-Requires Swift1.2 and iOS 7.0 and ARC.
+Requires Swift2.0 and iOS 8.0 and ARC.
 If you are developing in the swift1.1, please use branch of swift1.1.
+If you are developing in the swift1.2, please use branch of swift1.2.
+If you want to use even iOS7.0, please to import the code directly.

 ## Features
 - Highly customizable
 - Complete example